 In addition, proper lighting and noise control are as important as getting the right chair and desk.

-Safe Work Australia, an institution that ensures protection of Australian workers, says that it is necessary to consider lighting and noise control in the office environment, as failure to do so may lead to blurry vision and gradual hearing loss.
+Safe Work Australia, an institution that ensures the protection of Australian workers, says that it is necessary to consider lighting and noise control in the office environment, as failure to do so may lead to blurry vision and gradual hearing loss.

 To protect your employees’ eyes, at Superdraft Pty.
 Ltd we recommend installing full-spectrum lighting in the office, apart from the task of lighting each desk.
 Full-spectrum lights improve a person’s color perception, visual clarity, mood, productivity, and mental awareness—similar to what sunlight does to humans, animals, and plants.

-To reduce distracting noise, we suggest installing surfaces and materials that absorb and block sound, such as acoustic ceiling tiles, carpets, or panels.
+To reduce distracting noise, we suggest installing surfaces and materials that absorb and block sounds, such as acoustic ceiling tiles, carpets, or panels.
 Controlling noise in the office helps your employees achieve greater concentration.
 In fact, HealthcarePapers found that controlling distracting noise can help employees with Attention Deficit Hyperactivity Disorder (ADHD) focus better on their daily tasks.

-At the end of the day, ergonomics should always be prioritized in the office, for the wellbeing of all employees.
+At the end of the day, ergonomics should always be prioritized in the office, for the well-being of all employees.
 As the employer, you are capable of establishing office ergonomic health and safety rules that the employees can participate in.